Dakar, Sénégal - Things to Do in Dakar

 When to Visit

-The best time to visit Dakar is during the dry season from November to May, when temperatures are more comfortable (70-85°F) and rainfall is minimal.
-December through February offers the coolest weather and is peak tourist season, while March to May sees rising temperatures but fewer crowds.
-The harmattan winds from December to March can bring dust from the Sahara but also provide relief from humidity.
-Avoid the rainy season (June-October) when heavy downpours, high humidity, and flooding can disrupt travel plans, though this period offers lush landscapes and lower accommodation prices for adventurous travelers.
+The best time to visit Dakar is during the dry season from November to May, when temperatures are more comfortable (20-30°C/68-86°F) and humidity is lower.
+December through February offers the most pleasant weather with cool ocean breezes, making it peak tourist season.
+March to May sees rising temperatures but still manageable conditions.
+The rainy season (June-October) brings high humidity, occasional flooding, and temperatures up to 35°C (95°F), though rain usually comes in short, intense bursts.
+This period sees fewer tourists and lower prices, but some outdoor activities may be limited.

 Insider Tips

-Dress modestly when visiting religious sites and conservative neighborhoods - Senegal is 95% Muslim and respectful attire is appreciated
+Dress modestly when visiting religious sites and local neighborhoods - Senegal is 95% Muslim, so covering shoulders and knees shows respect and helps you blend in better

 Explore Activities in Dakar